 PHYSICS 102 : Basic Concepts of Physics

-An introduction to the basic principles of physics that will equip students with little prior knowledge of physics to succeed in PHYSICS 120 (for students looking to embark on a Physics major/minor) or PHYSICS 160.
+An introduction to the fundamental principles of physics that will equip students with little prior knowledge of physics to succeed in PHYSICS 120 (for students looking to embark on further physics study) or PHYSICS 160.

-Key topics are the physical description of motion, waves, optics, electricity and magnetism.
+Key topics are the physical description of the motion of objects, waves, optics, electricity and magnetism.
 The course focuses on the science of everyday phenomena, the understanding of important physical concepts and their application.

-This course includes weekly tutorials to assist students in mathematical problem solving and with assignment problems.
-These form an important part of increasing your skill and confidence in applying your knowledge to solving physics problems.
+This course includes weekly tutorials to assist students in mathematical problem solving, discussing applications of physics and with assignment problems.
+The tutorials form an important part of increasing your skill and confidence in applying your knowledge to solving physics problems.

-Tutorials will involve individual and group based problem solving.
+Tutorials will involve individual and group-based problem-solving and discussions.